Kalyan-raj/Enhancement_Program/README.md

 Password: PES

-If password is enterd right, LED turns ON.
+If password is entered right, LED turns ON.